withcenterdev5/fireflutter/etc/docs/README.en.md

 - A `moderator` is the one who manages the tasks.
 Usually, the he is the one who creates the group, invites other users, creates tasks and assigns to others.
 Anyone can be a moderator without any registration.

+- A `group` is a separate enity.
+It is managed by a `moderator`.
+It can have `members`.
+A moderator can assign task to a group.

 ### Logic of TODO feature

 - A moderator should begin with creating a group to start managing tasks and users.